keras-team/keras-io/examples/nlp/md/text_classification_with_switch_transformer.md

 ---
 ## Implement token & position embedding layer

-It consists of two seperate embedding layers, one for tokens, one for token index (positions).
+It consists of two separate embedding layers, one for tokens, one for token index (positions).

 ```python